 If you like value, this is a great archetype to try.

-Besides, you have a small sacrifice and revolt theme, but you’ll really want to get Hidden Stockpile to go in that direction, otherwise your deck won’t do much.
-If you do have it, then you can get some nice value train going.
+Besides, you have a small sacrifice and revolt theme, but you’ll really want to get Hidden Stockpile to go in that direction.
+It’s the only great payoff, and if you do have it, then you can get a nice value train going.

 - Bomat Bazaar Barge – replaces itself immediately